 Can you give the gift of hope?
-My pastor would probably say no. He recently gave a sermon in which he argued that hope doesn’t come as a gift, neatly wrapped up.
+My pastor would probably say no. In a recent sermon, he argued that hope doesn’t come as a gift, neatly wrapped up.
 It requires discipline and endurance.

 Hope can arrive as a gift, manifesting itself in that moment it’s most needed.
 I’ve seen it happen.
 And, I’m pretty sure we can wrap it up and pass it on to our loved ones.
 In fact, when we hand down (or tell) our stories, we’re tying a beautiful bow on a gift of hope.

 Write About Receiving the Gift of Hope

 One summer day years ago, a neighbor unknowingly tossed me a morsel of hope out of her car window.
 She didn’t know me well.
 I’m not sure she even knew my name.
 She couldn’t have known that I was chronically ill, so she wouldn’t have known that the weeds in my yard, the bushes that needed to be pulled out, and the driveway in disrepair embarrassed me.
 The “Heavenly Blue” morning glory at the base of my mailbox was my singular act of gardening that spring.